jsebrech/minisync/readme.md

 When Alice sends changes to Charlie, Charlie now is smart enough to ignore all values older than the version of Alice that he last received (through Bob).

-Charlie may also know if his own local version was last confirmed by Alice, if:
+Charlie does not need to communicate directly with Alice, he knows that his own local version was last acknowledged by Alice if:

-- The version of Charlie last confirmed by Bob is Charlie's current version
+- Alice has acknowledged Bob's current version to Bob
-- The version of Bob last confirmed by Alice is Bob's current version
+- Bob has acknowleged Charlie's current version to Charlie

-The first time Charlie sends changes to Alice, he will either send everything, if he couldn't confirm that his own location version matched the last confirmed version by Alice, or he will send only his own local changes, if he did confirm it before making changes himself.
+The first time Charlie sends changes to Alice, he will either send everything, if he couldn't confirm that his own local version matched the last acknowledged version by Alice, or he will send only his own local changes otherwise.

 In the worst case scenario, when Charlie syncs to Alice for the first time and Alice does not know Charlie exists before this sync because Bob didn't tell her,